This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 For implications, here’s what to do when a negative belief might be accurate.
 Ask yourself, “Even if my belief is correct, what are its implications?”
 Once you have identified the implications, ask yourself, “How likely are those awful implications?”
 After you’ve answered that question, search again for evidence for that negative belief.

 With usefulness, you’re examining if it’s useful for you to have a particular belief.
-If a belief is helpful in a healthy way, then it’s useful.
-However, if a belief is harmful, then it’s not useful and you can go to work on dismantling it and letting it go.
+If a belief is helpful in a healthy way, it’s useful.
+However, if a belief is harmful, it’s not useful, and you can work on dismantling it and letting it go.

-Once you’ve applied D, Disputation, then you get to E, Energization, and that is the results you get from moving past your negative beliefs.
+Once you’ve applied D, Disputation, you get to E, Energization, which results from moving past your negative beliefs.
 You energize yourself and shine new light upon your life.
-You liberate yourself and get unleashing the giant within.
-You are a champion, and you allow yourself the chance to see that.
+You liberate yourself and allow yourself the chance to see the giant that you are.

 Example of Learned Optimism